leehyon/koh-garden/content/setup/mac-terminal-file-managers.md

 | ^T  | toggle sort order (`d` enables the du (disk usage) mode where you can see the size of directories)                                                                                               |
 | ]   | command prompt (`^]` for shell)                                                                                                                                                                  |
 | ?   | get help on all the keyboard shortcuts and configuration                                                                                                                                         |

 ## Configure cd on quit

+### Ranger

+If you hit `Shift + S`, it opens a new shell on the current directory.
+Then if you hit `Ctrl + D` on the shell, it goes back to `ranger`.
+This workaround is often good enough.

 ### nnn

 To set this up, place the following code in `~/.zshrc` file.
 This creates a new alias `n` for launching `nnn`.
 When launched with the new alias `n`, your terminal directory will be changed on quitting `nnn`.
-You can find more details on this [here](https://github.com/jarun/nnn/wiki/Basic-use-cases#configure-cd-on-quit).

 ```shell
 n ()
 {